 IUD Pros and Cons

 Like all contraception methods, IUDs provide benefits but there are some risks.
-Consider the following:
+Consider:

-- The device represents a completely reversible form of birth control.
+- It represents a completely reversible form of birth control.

 - They start working as soon as they’re inserted.

 - Compare IUD vs pill, and IUD is often the better choice.
 You have to remember to take the pill every day while the IUD is maintenance-free.
-Intrauterine devices are more effective.
+Additionally, intrauterine devices are more effective.

 - IUDs also reduce the likelihood that an embryo can attach to your uterine wall, further lessening the chance of pregnancy.